The Day-to-Day as a Design Director

 Typical Qualifications to Become a Design Director

-Design Director is a senior-level position and a minimum of five years of experience is usually required.
-Many employers will expect Design Directors to hold a four-year degree in design or marketing and some might even prefer a master’s degree.
+The Design Director is a senior-level position, and a minimum of five years of experience is typically required.
+Many employers will expect Design Directors to hold a four-year degree in Design or Marketing, and some might even prefer a master’s degree.

 Searching for Design Director Jobs

 Design Directors will find the most opportunities by choosing a niche or focus industry.
-There are myriad Design-specific job boards and freelance job boards.
-We’ve listed the top job boards here, but almost every design organization has its own job board that will focus on their region, specialization, or industry.
+There are myriad design-specific job boards and freelance job boards.
+Below are some of the top job boards, but almost every design organization has its own job board that will focus on their region, specialization, or industry.

 Design Directors can find jobs on these sites: